Portable Generator Reviews

 Generators Startup.Portable generators have simple startup mechanisms, usually a recoil starter.
 Some models feature an electric starter but also include a recoil starter as backup.
-According to generator reviews posted by users, the models we researched pose few startup challenges.
+According to reviews posted by users, the models we researched pose few startup challenges.
 We didn't come across any complaints about generators refusing to start, even when relying exclusively on the recoil mechanism.

-For example, the Champion Power Equipment 46533 is recoil-only, but portable generator reviews at sites such as Tractor Supply Co. say it starts easily, usually on the first pull.
+For example, the Champion Power Equipment 46533 is recoil-only, but reviews of the portable generator at sites such as Tractor Supply Co. say it starts easily, usually on the first pull.
 Another Champion Power Equipment model, the 46539, boasts an electric starter and a wireless remote starter, the latter being a feature that users find quite convenient.
 The Briggs & Stratton 30466 consistently earns kudos in reviews for its one-pull start, while shoppers at Sam's Club say the Gentron GG3500 is a breeze to fire up thanks to the electric starter.

 Generators Quality.Obviously, a generator that won't start or breaks down during a blackout is no help at all.
 Most of the models we researched boast excellent track records for performance and reliability.
 That said, you may be better off buying one at a brick-and-mortar store or arranging for store pick-up if you go the online route rather than having it delivered to your door.
 We read several generator reviews at Sam's Club and Sears claiming that the Gentron GG3500 arrived damaged (a number of users also gripe that the instructions for attaching the wheels are confusing); a similar complaint also cropped up occasionally in reviews of other models.

 Reports about total breakdowns are fairly rare.
 We did see a few accounts of critical failure by the Briggs & Stratton 30466 in comments about the generator at Amazon; and yet, posts at other sites, like Electric Generators Direct, don't raise any red flags.
 Users who commented at Amazon also cite problems with the Sportsman GEN4000LP.
 One buyer says the generator stopped working after going through only two tanks of fuel and another grouses that several internal components fell apart after only a few hours of use.